-5.2.1 Major Professor and Supervisory Committee
+5.2.1 Major Professor and Doctoral Supervisory Committee

-The student's Supervisory Committee should play an integral role in guiding him/her through their graduate education.
-By the end of a student's second academic year semester, the student should choose a major professor, i.e., an advisor.
-The major professor must be an DSC faculty member who has graduate faculty status.
-In the case of co-advisors, then at least one of the advisors must be an DSC faculty member with graduate faculty status.
-If the other co-advisor is not an DSC faculty member, then he/she must hold an appointment to Courtesy faculty rank in Computational Science with graduate co-directive status.
-Upon request of the major professor, a Supervisory Committee will be established which will oversee the Program of Study, monitor the student's adherence to graduate policies, evaluate progress towards the degree, and assess the thesis or final project.
-The Supervisory Committee must consist of a minimum of three members of the graduate faculty including the major professor; the Committee must consist of a majority of tenured/tenure-track DSC faculty.
-The student must complete a departmental form specifying the composition of the Supervisory Committee; it should be completed no later than the semester before the student schedules the defense of his/her project or thesis.
+The student's Major Professor and Supervisory Committee should play an integral role in guiding him/her through their graduate education.
+The major professor should be chosen based upon mutual research interests.
+It is to the student's advantage to choose an advisor as early as possible.
+However, no later than the third semester, the student should choose a major professor, i.e., an advisor.
+The major professor must have doctoral directive status and have competency in the area of the student's research for the dissertation.
+Upon request of the major professor, a Supervisory Committee will be established which will oversee the student's Program of Study, monitor adherence to graduate policies, evaluate progress towards the degree, and assess whether the student's research constitutes a significant contribution to the area of computational science; this committee should be established as soon as possible and prior to the Prospectus.
+The Supervisory Committee must consist of a minimum of five members of the graduate faculty including the major professor; the Committee must consist of a member of the DSC faculty and have